-The charge applied to this service user will be £25.73 per week, being the lower of the actual cost of provision and the tapered available income.
+The charge applied to this service user will be £17.33 per week.

 Example 2

 Mr and Mrs A (aged 55 and 57) live in rented accommodation.
 They receive 14 hours of housing support, 3 hours of personal care and 2 hours of social support in the community.
 Their income is £498.30.
 They also receive full housing and council tax benefit.